dOnTaSkAbOuTmYnAmE/dice-thrower/README.md

 Ya put in some numbers, ya get some graphs.

-If ye wanna simulate 1 million quadrillion bizillion throws, then good luck waiting, but should be good up to a 10_000_000
+If ye wanna simulate 1 million quadrillion bizillion throws, then good luck waiting, but should be good up to a 10_000_000 (Might take a few minutes though)

 ## ALSO